The Lombard Invasion and the Byzantine Corridor

 It turns out that borgo and several other Italian words associated with locations are indeed Germanic.
 Some might have been derived from Gothic or Frankish, but most are probably Lombard.

 Another such word is gualdo.
 The letters “gu” in Italian were used in Italian to render the initial “w” sound in Germanic languages, such as “Gualtiero” for “Walter”.
-So if you see an Italian word beginning in “gu”, it probably has a Germanic origin.
+So if you see an Italian word beginning in “gu” followed by a vowel, it probably has a Germanic origin.
 Gualdo comes from the same origin as the German wald meaning wood or forest, as in Schwartzwald for “Black Forest”.

 There are a number of places in Italy either called Gualdo, or with names containing that word.
 They all seem to be in areas that were once part of Lombard dominions.
 While such places were presumably named for being in or near woodland, the term is also associated with military outposts, suggesting that they would have been on the borders of Lombard territory.